What is HIV/AIDS?

-HIV is a virus spread through body fluids that affects specific cells of the immune system, called CD4 cells, or T cells.
+HIV affects specific cells of the immune system, called CD4 cells, or T cells.
 Over time, HIV can destroy so many of these cells that the body can’t fight off infections and disease.
 When this happens, HIV infection leads to AIDS.

-Only certain fluids—blood, semen (cum), pre-seminal fluid (pre-cum), rectal fluids, vaginal fluids, and breast milk—from an HIV-infected person can transmit HIV.
-These fluids must come in contact with a mucous membrane or damaged tissue or be directly injected into the bloodstream (from a needle or syringe) for transmission to possibly occur.
+There are many myths about how people get HIV.
+HIV can only be spread by the blood, semen (cum), pre-seminal fluid (pre-cum), rectal fluids, vaginal fluids, or breast milk of someone living with HIV.
+To get HIV, the fluids must come in contact with a mucous membrane or damaged tissue, or be directly injected into the bloodstream (by a needle or syringe).
 Mucous membranes can be found inside the rectum, the vagina, the opening of the penis, and the mouth.

-In the United States, HIV is spread mainly by:
+Most women get HIV by having sex.
+However, in the United States, HIV is most often spread by:

 Less commonly, HIV may be spread by:

 - Oral sex—using the mouth to stimulate the penis, vagina, or anus (fellatio, cunnilingus, and rimming).
 Giving fellatio (mouth to penis oral sex) and having the person ejaculate (cum) in your mouth is riskier than other types of oral sex.

 - Being born to a mother who has HIV.
 HIV can be passed from a mother to a child during pregnancy, birth, or breastfeeding.

 - Being stuck with an HIV-contaminated needle or other sharp object.
 This is a risk mainly for health care workers.